Miraichi/BLTools_2/README.md

 btw. there were no Antidebugger files whatsoever.
 I used dnspy for the process

 ---
-the above reason is probably only reasoning.
 Also I want to share my "success"
 ---

 # Introduction